utilmeta/utilmeta-py/README.md

   "content": "hello world"
 }
 ```
-This is conform to what you declared, and the OpenAPI docs will be generated automatically
+This conforms to what you declared, and the OpenAPI docs will be generated automatically
 ### Migrate

 Integrate current django/flask/fastapi/... project with UtilMeta API is as easy as follows